passaglia/japanfeed/README.md

-# open-data-japan
+# japan-feed

-A collection of useful sources of Japanese government data and news.
+A feed of Japanese government data and news.
 See the [docs](#documentation) below for some helper scripts.

 ## Data portals